 Abstract

 Free speech is sometimes conceptualized as unhindered speech, sometimes as protected speech.
 On the first view, the protection of the law is just one of many possible means for removing hindrances to speech; on the second it is essential.
 Free speech is better conceptualized in the second way, albeit the first has become more popular in jurisprudence and politics.
-In that conception, you cannot enjoy free speech by the gift or tolerance or indifference of others: to enjoy it is to have the robustly entrenched rights of a free speaker.
+In that second conception, you cannot enjoy free speech by the gift or tolerance or indifference of others: to enjoy it is to have the robustly entrenched rights of a free speaker.
 That ideal fits better with traditional assumptions and has more compelling credentials.
 Let the right to speak be legally protected and speakers gain a publicly marked status as persons with opinions of their own; silence becomes enfranchised, so that someone’s saying nothing can say a lot; and people cannot easily duck responsibility for what they choose to say or not to say.
+To illustrate them with a case study, these are benefits that argue, in the context of a suitable culture, for the importance of academic freedom.

 Keywords

-free speech; protection; academic freedom; non-interference; non-domination
+free speech, protection, academic freedom, non-interference, non-domination

+4

 Two Concepts of Free Speech